 Your Advocate And Shoulder During A Divorce

-Over half of all marriages in this country end in divorce.
+Half of all marriages in this country end in divorce.
 Second and third marriages have even higher rates of divorce.
 More people than ever before are raising children as single parents.
 Separation and divorce are some of the most stressful events that can ever happen to you.

 If you are going through a separation or a divorce, you may need a shoulder to cry on.
 You may need a friendly push to get on with your life.
 You may need both at different times throughout your divorce.